joinpursuit/AC_4_Web/units/react/projects/react_review/react_review.md

 * How can you use state and API calls to your advantage here?
 * Once you've got one working, create a few different routes with different Mad Libs stories.
-* Finally, create a route that uses lifecycle methods to automatically fill in the blanks when the page loads.
+* Create a route that uses lifecycle methods to automatically fill in the blanks when the page loads.
+* Finally, create a route where the user inputs their own words first (without rendering the story).
+Then, when they submit their words, the story should populate properly and display to the user.
+This is just classic Mad Libs.